 Graduate work at CDHA provides training in the demographic and biological models of health and aging.
 Through course work, research, and mentorships, the program enables students to build expertise in demographic concepts and methods while cultivating their professional skills.

 Graduate students attend two weekly seminars.
-The first, co-sponsored with CDE, features lectures by top scholars in the field.
-The second aims to enhance the craft of research, foster individual mentoring relationships, and address methodological standards and ethical concerns in the field.
+The first, Demography Seminar (DemSem)—co-sponsored by the Center for Demography and Ecology (CDE)—features lectures by top scholars in the field.
+A list of DemSem presentations related to CDHA Research Themes can be found here.
+The second, Demography Training Seminar, aims to enhance the craft of research, foster individual mentoring relationships, and address methodological standards and ethical concerns in the field.
 Under faculty supervision, students develop the expertise needed to undertake independent research and present at professional conferences.

-Postdoctoral fellowships are designed individually to meet the needs and interests of each scholar.
+Postdoctoral fellowships at the Center are designed individually to meet the needs and interests of each scholar.
 CDHA typically receives NIA funding for one postdoctoral position.

 Demography Training Seminar

-Together with the Center for Demography and Ecology, CDHA hosts a weekly training seminar that provides training and professional development to graduate students studying population sciences.
-This seminar is open to all and usually meets on Wednesday at 2-3:15 PM in room 8417 of the Sewell Social Sciences building.
+Together with the CDE, CDHA hosts a weekly training seminar that provides training and professional development to graduate students studying population sciences.
+This seminar is led by Max Bebris, is open to all and meets on Wednesday from 2:00-3:15 p.m. in room 8417 of the Sewell Social Sciences Building.
 An archive of past seminars is available here.